nestjs/docs.nestjs.com/content/techniques/mongo.md

 name: string;
 ```

-Lastly, the **raw** schema definition can be passed too.
+Finally, the **raw** schema definition can also be passed to the decorator.
 This is useful when, for example, a property represents a nested object which is not defined as a class.
 For this, use the `raw()` function from the `@nestjs/mongoose` package, as follows:

 ```typescript
 @Prop(raw({